postsharp/postsharp-emails/metalama-email-course/070-custom-logging-aspect.md

 Calculator.IntegerDivide(a = {7}, b = {3}, quotient = <out>, remainder = <out>) has started.
 Calculator.IntegerDivide(a = {7}, b = {3}, quotient = {2}, remainder = {1}) has succeeded.
 ```

+You now know how to create non-trivial templates with T#, Metalama's very own C#-to-C# template language.